 Over the internet, across many miles I had the chance to connect with total strangers about this problem we both have.
 It was a beautiful thing to be a part of.
 While those exchanges were so powerful for me, what these emails reminded me of was the profound power of sharing your own story.

 Even when it’s challenging.
-Even when it feels like to most difficult thing to do.
+Even when it feels like the most difficult thing to do.
 Even when we feel shame about something.
 By telling our story, we release ourselves from those binds and give rise to an opportunity of connection.

 I feel an even stronger pull to share my stories and communicate in the most authentic ways possible, even if it’s online communication.
 I’m over turning a long held belief that it’s unprofessional or overly dramatic; not when you are coming from a place of authenticity.